 The supporting runways of a bridge crane may be built into the structure of the facility, making it ideal for large, permanent installations where the design of the crane is integral to the design of the building.
 However, these cranes are not limited to fixed-location applications.
 Freestanding bridge cranes, which feature a modular design that allows them to be easily relocated to other parts of your facility, are also widely used.

-Gantry cranes are well suited for portable or outdoor applications.
-They are often used for loading and offloading in storage yards, shipyards, rail yards, and on construction sites.
-Because of their mobility, they are also ideal for transporting loads between locations on a site, or between buildings.
+Gantry cranes are well-suited for portable or outdoor applications.
+They are often used for loading and offloading in storage yards, shipyards, rail yards, and construction sites.
+Because of their mobility, they are also ideal for transporting loads between locations on a site or between buildings.

 The gantry is the crane of choice for circumstances in which the need for a crane at a particular location is temporary or, perhaps, when it is to be used in a facility that is leased rather than purchased.
 They are also at the top of the list when the workflow or application can be expected to change on a regular basis.